American dies of coronavirus in China as toll set to surpass SARS

 This year, most people were eating dumplings, a traditional custom, at home alone.
 On national television a gala show will feature recitation of poems on counter-virus efforts instead of the usual music and dancing.

-News of the death on Friday of Li Wenliang, a doctor who was reprimanded by police for raising the alarm about the new coronavirus, sparked sorrow and outrage on Chinese social media and rekindled memories of how Beijing was slow to tell the world about the SARS outbreak.
+News of the death on Friday of Li Wenliang, a doctor who raised the alarm about the new coronavirus, sorrow and outrage on Chinese social media and rekindled memories of how Beijing was slow to tell the world about the SARS outbreak.

+Li, who succumbed to the disease in a Wuhan hospital, was among eight people reprimanded by police in the city for spreading “illegal and false” information after he shared details of the virus with colleagues.

-Hong Kong on Saturday was introducing a two-week quarantine for all people arriving from the mainland, or who have been there during the previous 14 days.
+Hong Kong was introducing on Saturday quarantine for two weeks for all people arriving from the mainland, or who have been there during the last 14 days.

-Matthew Cheung, chief secretary for administration, said Hong Kong people returning from the mainland must stay home for a fortnight or risk a fine or jail.
+Matthew Cheung, chief secretary for administration, said that Hong Kong people returning from the mainland must stay home for a fortnight or risk a HK$25,000 ($3,200) fine and 6 months’ jail.

 Non-Hong Kong residents must stay in government isolation centers or hotel rooms for the same period, facing the same penalties.